JasmineZhangxyz/ewb-ml-censorship/README.md

 # ewb-ml-censorship
-Labels censored words as "political" vs "apolitical"
+Use ML to label censored words by the Chinese media as "political" vs "apolitical".

+Lab data is not included within this repo.